membraneframework/membrane_tutorials/videoroom/5_ImplementingClientsApplication.md

  In the code snippet shown above, we are doing a really important thing - we are getting a reference to the user's media. `navigator.mediaDevices.getUserMedia()` method is an asynchronous method allowing the browser to fetch tracks of the user's media.
 We can pass some media constraints which will limit the tracks available in the stream.
  Take a look at `assets/src/consts.ts` file where you will find `MEDIA_CONSTRAINTS` definition - it says that we want to get both audio data and video data (but in a specified format!).
- Later on, we are dealing with the UI - we are adding a video element to our DOM (and we are identifying it with `LOCAL_PEER_ID`) and attaching our local media stream to this newly added video element (this is the first time we will be using PEER_ID as a handler to a proper element - as you can see, attachStream() method distinguishes between all video elements, which we will be having many - one for us and one for each of the peers - basing on this id).
+ Later on, we are dealing with the UI - we are adding a video element to our DOM.
+ Due to the fact that we need to distinguish between many video tiles in the DOM, we associate each of them with an ID.
+ In case of this newly added video element (which will be displaying the stream from our local camera) the ID is a `LOCAL_PEER_ID` constant.
+ We specify that we want our local stream to be displayed in the video element with `LOCAL_PEER_ID` identifier by using `attachStream()` method.
- The last thing we do here is that we are waiting for a result of `this.webrtcChannel.join()` method (can you guess what happens on the server side once we are running this method?).
+ The last thing we do here is that we are waiting for a result of `this.webrtcChannel.join()` method (calling this method will invoke `VideoRoomWeb.PeerChannel.join()` function on the server side).
 ```this.phoenixChannelPushResult``` is simply wrapping this result:

  ```ts